Organisation armée secrète: History

 The OAS was created in response to the January 1961 referendum on self-determination for Algeria.
 It was founded in Spain, in January 1961, by former officers, Pierre Lagaillarde (who led the 1960 Siege of Algiers), General Raoul Salan (who took part in the 1961 Algiers putsch or "Generals' Uprising") and Jean-Jacques Susini, along with other members of the French Army, including Yves Guérin-Sérac, and former members of the French Foreign Legion from the First Indochina War (1946–1954).
 OAS-Métro, the branch in metropolitan France, was led by captain Pierre Sergent.
 These officers united earlier anti-FLN networks such as the Organisation de Résistance de L'Algérie Française.
-While the movement had a broadly anticommunist and authoritarian base, in common with the political outlook of many colons, it also included many ex-communists and a number of members who saw its struggle in terms of defending fraternal bonds between Algerians and the colons against the FLN.
+While the movement had a broadly anticommunist and authoritarian base, in common with the political outlook of many colonists, it also included many ex-communists and a number of members who saw its struggle in terms of defending fraternal bonds between Algerians and the colonists against the FLN.
 In France the OAS mainly recruited amongst overtly fascist political groups.
-In Algeria its makeup was more politically diverse, and included a group of Algerian Jews, led by Jean Guenassia, who began armed resistance after a series of FLN attacks on the Jewish quarter in Oran.
+In Algeria its makeup was more politically diverse, and included a group of Algerian Jews, led by Jean Ghenassia.
 Some Algerian OAS members conceived of the conflict in terms of the French Resistance, and in contrast to later Gaullist depictions of the movement, it included a number of former Resistance members in addition to Vichy collaborators.

 Resistance against Algerian independence commenced in January 1960, with further violence breaking out in 1961 during the General's Uprising.
 Daniele Ganser of the ETH Parallel History Project claims that Gladio stay-behind networks, directed by NATO, were involved, but no definitive proof has been found.
 Both of these insurrections were swiftly suppressed and many of the leaders who had created the OAS were imprisoned.